The west coast of Scotland: a braw territory of high skies, low plains, deep lochs, wild seas and soaring Munros.

 Ullapool and Achiltibuie

 Roadfarers will adore the drive out to Achiltibuie.
 This is a day trip that will take you through a mountain pass and around lochsides; stunning beauty underlines every twist in the road.
 Follow the C1047 north along the raggedy shores of Loch Lurgainn, beneath the watchful peaks of Cul Beag and Stac Pollaidh.
-Places to stop on the way could include Achnahaird Beach before arriving at Achiltibuie with its fine views of the Summer Isles.
+You could stop off at Achnahaird Beach before arriving at Achiltibuie with its fine views of the Summer Isles.

 Stay at: Old Tweed Mill | Sleeps: 12 guests and 2 dogs

 If you are staying around Gairloch, look out for road signs to Badachro, a lovely fishing village on the south shore of a loch.
 The harbour, home to lots of brightly coloured boats, enjoys borrowed protection from the sea by the rocky islet of Eilean Horrisdale.
 Cod was once the stock-in-trade here and at Gairloch.
 The fish was dried in the village and shipped to places as far away as Spain.
 Today, the fishermen bring in oceans of crustaceans such as lobsters and crabs.

 Close to the harbour are the village’s gift shops and the Badachro Inn, where you can enjoy a hearty meal, a whisky or a local ale.
 Also visit the neighbouring village of Aird, which is just around the inlet; there you can find a path between the mainland and Eilean Horrisdale Dry Island.
 Also, look out for Badachro Distillery which produces Badachro gin.

 Stay at: Creel Cabin | Sleeps: 2 guests

 See the sun set behind the mountains